mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/CalculationApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new CalculationApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conCalculationParameter = new ConCalculationParameter?(); // ConCalculationParameter? | List of connections to calculate and a type of CBFEM analysis (optional)
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conCalculationParameter = new ConCalculationParameter(); // ConCalculationParameter | List of connections to calculate and a type of CBFEM analysis (optional)

             try
             {